-Effective and efficient governance of the Agency's portfolio The Agency's activities provide value for money guaranteed to EU citizens and businesses across the EU Proportionate portfolio of projects and services Proportionate portfolio of projects and services Efficient and effective internal processes and workflows Number of decisions taken by delegation from MB Stakeholder satisfaction survey/feedback Business value of the railway data In depth analysis on the internal roles and responsibilities to ensure the MT and MB can focus on important decisions, including PPS framework Increase of the qualification of Programme, projects and service managers Efficiency strategy published, and its action plan being implemented Design an open survey on the Agency website to collect feedback, in parallel study the feasibility of using social media to measure the Agency reputation and stakeholder's satisfaction via sentiment analysis.
-Effective Data Governance in place with Reference Data appropriation 55,35 FTEs € 613,780.00 No
+Expected outcome Effective and efficient governance of the Agency's portfolio The Agency's activities provide value for money guaranteed to EU citizens and businesses across the EU Outcome indicators Proportionate portfolio of projects and services Note: they will be further developed in future SPDs Efficient and effective internal processes and workflows developed III juliare SFDs Number of decisions taken by delegation from MB Stakeholder satisfaction survey/feedback Business value of the railway data Progress towards In depth analysis on the internal roles and responsibilities to ensure the MT and MB can focus on important outcome in 2022 decisions, including PPS framework Increase of the qualification of Programme, projects and service managers Efficiency strategy published, and its action plan being implemented Design an open survey on the Agency website to collect feedback, in parallel study the feasibility of using social media to measure the Agency reputation and stakeholder's satisfaction via sentiment analysis.
+Effective Data Governance in place with Reference Data appropriation Expected resource envelope: Human resources 20 52.19FTEs Financial resources 21 € 613,780.00 Fee-based No

-&lt;sup>20 The human resources are shown in FTE, not headcount.
+20 The human resources are shown in FTE, not headcount.
 While the Agency employs 203 staff, they only represent a total 198.94 FTE for 2022 due to working patterns and recruitment procedures.
 For more information, please refer to Annex IV.

-&lt;sup>21 The financial resources shown here only take into account the operational expenditures.
+21 The financial resources shown here only take into account the operational expenditures.
 For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.

-Row Labels FTEs € Output indicator in line with the accountability ceiling Target ERA9999 ERA Management and administration 24,96 €- Not applicable Not applicable ERA1148 Networks Networks - NIB cooperation Organised 1,05 €50,000.00 Networks - NRB management and Coordination Organised Networks - NSA Network Organised ERA1153 Integrated Management System 1,00 € 3,780.00 ISO 9001 certification ISO 9001 certification Number of simplified (LEAN-ed) ERA processes Min.
-2 Rate of closing pre-2022 audits findings (registered in Action Tracking System) 75% ERA1154 Supporting EB and MB meetings 0,70 € 80,000.00 % of mandatory decision topics for 2021 covered by the EB/MB meetings 100% ERA1156 Organisational strategic programming, 7,00 € 50,000.00 No. of strategies implemented according to the action plan 3 monitoring and CAAR 2021 Adopted by MB reporting SPD 2022 monitoring Dashboard Delivered to MT/EB/MB SPD 2023 Adopted by MB
+Row Labels FTEs € Output indicator in line with the Target ERA1245 FIES ŧ accountability ceiling Target ERA Management and administration 25.61 € - Not applicable Not applicable ERA1148 Networks Networks - NIB cooperation Organised 1,05 €50,000.00 Networks - NRB management and Coordination Organised Networks - NSA Network Organised ERA1153 Integrated Management System 1,00 € 3,780.00 ISO 9001 certification ISO 9001 certification Number of simplified (LEAN-ed) ERA processes Min.
+2 Rate of closing pre-2022 audits findings (registered in Action Tracking System) 75% ERA1154 Supporting EB and MB meetings 0,70 € 80,000.00 % of mandatory decision topics for 2022 covered by the EB/MB meetings 100% ERA1156 Organisational strategic programming, monitoring and 9.92 € 50,000.00 Strategies identified, steered and monitored 3 reporting CAAR 2021 Adopted by MB 1 0 SPD 2022 monitoring Dashboard Delivered to MT/EB/MB SPD 2023 Adopted by MB